-Critical habitat includes geographic areas containing physical and biological features that are essential to the recovery of ESA-listed species.
+Critical habitat is a federal designation that includes geographic areas containing physical and biological features that are essential to the recovery of ESA-listed species.
 ESA-listed species that also have designated critical habitat in Washington state are summarized in Table 3 (Section 3.2.2.6.1).
-Attachment 1 includes the USFWS Information for Planning and Consultation (IPaC) resource list for the state of Washington and details the 15 terrestrial critical habitats that are in the terrestrial study area for solar energy development.
-The USFWS Critical Habitat for Threatened and Endangered Species online mapper can also be used to view designated critical habitat for ESA-listed species in Washington (USFWS 2024a).
+Attachment 1 includes the USFWS Information for Planning and Consultation (IPaC) resource list for the state of Washington and details the 15 terrestrial critical habitats that are in the terrestrial study area for solar energy.
+The USFWS Critical Habitat for Threatened and Endangered Species online mapper can also be used to view designated critical habitat for ESA-listed species in Washington (USFWS 2025a).